nicolasbadia/gxtable/README.md

 Cool features:

   * Sort the columns and use a delegate for this
-  * Reoder, resize and save the changes with SC.UsersDefault (local storage)
+  * Reorder, resize and save the changes with SC.UsersDefault (local storage)
   * Hide/show columns with a PickerPane (and a radioView) and also save this choice